 Here is my review regarding the range of gear suitable for cold water diving:

-There are 4 liveaboard yachts for Montenegro and 40 for nearby Croatia that offer adventure cruises from Spring to the early Fall months in the Adriatic around the waters of their respective countries.
+There are 4 liveaboard yachts for Montenegro and 40 for nearby Croatia that offers adventure cruises from Spring to the early Fall months in the Adriatic around the waters of their respective countries.
 While they do not do any scuba diving, snorkeling is a primary activity.
 Here is one for each country and links for booking.

 There is a liveaboard with a scuba diving itinerary to the relatively nearby Tuscan Archipelago in western Italy.
 Here is my review and links to that liveaboard: